Seeker of Truth in a World devoid of Light

-To resume the story initially begun in Part I regarding the utterly fascinating, horrifically tragic, and beautifully blissful life of the woman named Edith Stein, after becoming a Catholic in 1922 Stein wanted to immediately entreat upon religious life as a Carmelite nun but was dissuaded to do so by her academic advisors and mentors.
+To resume the story begun in Part I regarding the utterly fascinating, terribly tragic, and blissfully beautiful life of the woman named Edith Stein, after becoming a Catholic in 1922 Edith wanted to immediately entreat upon religious life as a Carmelite nun but was dissuaded to do so by her academic advisors and mentors.
 For the next eight years she taught Latin at a Dominican school for girls.
 In 1931, she wrote her book considered by many to be her magnum opus entitled, “Finite and Eternal Being”.
 In this philosophical undertaking, Stein discussed the key principles behind both Thomism and Phenomenology and concluded the work with her own independent synthesis by joining the two philosophical schools of thought together.

 The Feminist Lecturer

 Throughout the 1920’s Stein lectured extensively throughout Germany, Austria, Switzerland, and France.
 Her speaking engagements focused on Women’s Issues, Christianity and the roles both played in European contemporary society.
 Edith’s favorite lectures came under such titles as “The Separate Vocations of Man and Woman According to God and Nature,” “The Spirituality of Christian Women,” “Problems of Women’s Education,” and “The Significance of Woman’s Intrinsic Value in National Life.”